 As explained in more details in Sections\,\ref{subsec:difference} and \ref{sec:const_flux}, this result is mostly driven by the possible presence of a late time additional component, which can be seen in the top panel of Fig.\,\ref{Fig:lightcurve_gw170817}.
 The GW+AG model (dotted line) fits very well the light curve, especially the data points at late time.
-The latter force the model to prefer a high $\theta_v$, with respect to the fit including also the jet centroid motion, GW+AG+C, represented with a solid line.
+The latter force the model to prefer a high $\theta_v$ with respect to the fit including also the jet centroid motion, GW+AG+C, represented with a solid line.
 Indeed, \citet{Wang2021}, using the same messengers but limiting the light curve data up to $\sim300$ days (when no flux deviation is present yet), retrieve $H_0 = 69.5 \pm 4 \ \rm km\ s^{-1}Mpc^{-1}$, with a $d_L = 43.4\pm1$ Mpc and $\theta_v = 22\pm1$ deg.
 The jet structure model they use is from 3-dimensional general-relativistic megnetohydrodynamical simulations.
-Our results are in agreement with them if we account for the possible late time excess with a constant flux component, see Section\,\ref{sec:const_flux}.
-Also \citet{Wang2023} fit the afterglow light curve and include an additional component at late times, in particular a sub-relativistic kilonova outflow.
+Also \citet{Wang2023} fit the afterglow light curve and include an additional component at late times, a sub-relativistic kilonova outflow.
 They estimate ${H}_{0}=71.80^{+4.15}_{-4.07} \ \rm km\ s^{-1}Mpc^{-1}$.
 The kilonova component helps in the fit of the light curve, keeping the viewing angle around 30 deg.
 Also in this case, they model the jet using hydrodynamic simulations. \citet{Guidorzi2017} get ${H}_{0}=75.5^{+11.6}_{-9.6} \ \rm km\ s^{-1}Mpc^{-1}$, assuming a Top Hat jet and fitting the afterglow data up to 40 days from the merger.
 The latter is the reason why the $H_0$ uncertainties are larger with respect to more recent works, their $\theta_v$ posterior distribution peaks at $\sim$30 deg.
 However, the Top Hat jet is not the best choice for GW170817 light curve, as it cannot reproduce the slope before the peak.

-It is also interesting to note that this similar results are obtained using jet structure different from the one adopted here.
+In Section\,\ref{sec:const_flux} we account for the possible late time excess in the GW+AG fit with a constant flux component.
+In this case, our results are in agreement with the aforementioned works, see the complete analysis in Section\,\ref{sec:const_flux}.
+It is also interesting to note that the similar results of these works are obtained using different jet structures.
 We will come back to this point and explore how $H_0$ changes depending on the jet structure in Section\,\ref{subsec:PL_jet}.

 From these results, we find that limiting the analysis to GW+AG domains could be subject to possible systematics in the $H_0$ determination due to the detections at late times in the afterglow light curve.
 This adds up to the degeneracy between $\theta_v$ and $\theta_c$, proper of a Gaussian modelling of the jet, that is evident in the left panel of Fig.\,\ref{Fig:angles}.
 Here we show the marginalised, 2D posterior probability distributions for the jet opening angle $\theta_c$ and the viewing angle $\theta_v$ in the cases of the the joint GW+AG fit (in red contours).